Manierre Dawson: Early career

-Mid career
+Middle career

-Fueled by his tour of Europe and meeting Davies, 1911 through 1914 were the most productive years of his career.
-He produced some paintings based on old master compositions.
-(Mary Mathews Gedo, "Modernizing the Masters: Manierre Dawson's Cubist Transliterations," Arts Magazine, April 1981).
-In December 1912, Davies invited Dawson to participate in the International Exhibition of Modern Art (better known as the Armory Show) in New York (Feb.
-15-Mar.
-15, 1913) but Dawson declined, lamenting that he had nothing appropriate to send.
-When the exhibition came to Chicago (Mar.
-24-Apr.
-15, 1913), he met Walter Pach and bought two paintings: Marcel Duchamp's Nu (esquisse) (Nude [study]) now known as Jeune homme triste dans un train (Sad Young Man on a Train) and [Amadéo de Souza Cardoso]'s Return from the Chase.
-While the Armory Show still hung in the Art Institute of Chicago, Dawson's employment with Holabird and Roche ended.
-The circumstances of his termination are not known.
+Between 1911 and 1914, he produced several paintings (Gedo, 1981).
+In December 1912, Davies invited Dawson to participate in the International Exhibition of Modern Art (better known as the Armory Show) in New York, which was to be held from February 15 to March 15, 1913.
+However, Dawson declined, stating that he had nothing appropriate to send.
+When the exhibition came to Chicago, March 24 to April 15, 1913, he met Walter Pach and bought two paintings: Marcel Duchamp's Nu (esquisse) (Nude [study])—known now as Jeune homme triste dans un train (Sad Young Man on a Train)—and Amadéo de Souza Cardoso's Return from the Chase.
+While the Armory Show was still held in the Art Institute of Chicago, Dawson's employment with Holabird and Roche ended.
+The circumstances of his departure are not known.

 In 1914, Dawson participated in two group exhibitions.
-One organized by Davies and Pach in conjunction with the Montross Gallery in New York traveled to the Detroit Museum of Art, the Cincinnati Museum of Art, and the Peabody Institute in Baltimore.
-The other organized by the Milwaukee Art Society (now the Milwaukee Art Museum) resulted in the sale of two paintings to Arthur Jerome Eddy.
+One, organized by Davies and Pach in conjunction with the Montross Gallery in New York, traveled to the Detroit Museum of Art, the Cincinnati Museum of Art, and the Peabody Institute in Baltimore.
+The other, organized by the Milwaukee Art Society (now the Milwaukee Museum of Art), resulted in the sale of two paintings to Arthur Jerome Eddy.

-Summers spent at the family's retreat in southern Mason County, Michigan, near Ludington, were his most productive periods during his early career and provided rudimentary knowledge of growing and marketing fruit.
-So, in the fall of 1914, he moved there permanently.
-He met Lilian Boucher, the daughter of a local farmer, and fell in love.
-They married in July 1915, and three children were born over the next five years.
+During summers spent at his family’s house in Michigan, he produced numerous works and acquired basic knowledge of fruit cultivation and marketing.
+In the autumn of 1914, he relocated there permanently.
+He later met Lilian Boucher, the daughter of a local farmer, and the two married in July 1915.
+The couple had three children over the following five years.